wbeard/react-suitcssify/readme.md

 #### As a higher-order component

-This approach is necessary when working with [stateless functional React components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components).
+This decorator approach does not work with [stateless functional React components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components).
+This approach will pass in the `getClassName` function as a prop to your component.

 ```JavaScript
 import React from 'react';